adamovsky/scaffold/CONTRIBUTING.md

 -   Write text in plain English casing and use CSS to style it (e.g. uppercase).
 -   Introduce CSS properties in the right breakpoints when they are needed, not sooner.
 -   Anything layout related should use CSS grids.
+-   Use `px` measuring unit by default.
+-   Do not mix different measuring units

 ## Javascript